National Ultralight Inc.

 Challengers use cog belt reduction drives instead of gearboxes, even though the manufacturing cost is higher.
 This more elegant approach is lighter, less complex, and more reliable.
 The redrive tower elevates the prop higher than a gearbox which allows the engine to be mounted inverted behind the fuselage out of the slipstream, instead of upright on top of the wing creating drag.

-This lower drag inverted mounting approach is yet another advantage of using the 582 and 503 rather than a 912 or other four stroke engine.
-The 582 and 503 were designed by Rotax for both inverted and upright applications.
-A mixture of oil, fuel and air enters through the intake manifold and is then sucked into the crankcase through a port in the cylinder.
+This lower drag inverted mounting approach is yet another advantage of using the 582 rather than a 912 or other four stroke engine.
+The 582 was designed by Rotax for both inverted and upright applications.
+A mixture of oil, fuel and air enters through the intake manifold and is then sucked into the crankcase through ports in the cylinders.
 In the crankcase this pressurized mist performs the lubrication function before being routed through another port back to the cylinder for combustion.

-In the 582 and 503 this lubrication process is not driven by gravity or pumps.
+In the 582 this lubrication process is not driven by gravity or pumps.
 Instead it uses simple ports and changes in pressure as the pistons go up and down.
-The 582 and 503 don't know or care whether they are upright or inverted.
+The 582 doesn't know or care whether it is upright or inverted.
 With a 912 or other four stroke engine a pump moves oil from a sump at the bottom of the engine to the top then gravity takes over to feed the oil down through the components needing lubrication.
 If that type of engine is inverted it seizes.
-With the 582 and 503 there is no possibility of hydraulic locks and with the new models there are no plug fouling concerns.
+With the 582 there is no possibility of hydraulic locks and the new dual ignition models with two spark plugs per cylinder eliminated plug fouling concerns.

 60 Inch Prop

-The Canadian Challenger 582 Power Pack comes with the top-of-the-line Warp Drive 3-blade ground adjustable prop with carbon fibre blades with wide tips.
-An available option upgrades the Warp Drive to the HP-L hub and adds Leading Edge Protection.
-The machined aluminum HP-L hub makes tracking easier and it's lighter and prettier than the STD hub.
+National Ultralight's Challenger 582 Power Pack comes with the top-of-the-line Warp Drive 3-blade ground adjustable prop with carbon fibre blades with wide tips.
+An available option upgrades the Warp Drive to the top of the line HP-L hub and adds Leading Edge Protection for the blades.
+The HP-L's machined aluminum hub makes tracking easier and it's lighter and prettier than the STD hub.
 The solid nickel leading edges protect the blades from spray, slush and rain.
-Leading edge protection is strongly recommended for operations on floats.
+Leading edge protection is strongly recommended for float operations.

 To learn and see more order our comprehensive information package and video!